rbroggi/scoped-singleton/readme.md

 ## Usecase demo
 In this repository we showcase the pattern as an application instrumentation for data monitoring.
-Some benefits the pattern carries on a this use-case are:
+Some benefits the pattern carries are:
 * reliability: through the use of RAII, delivery of the log/monitoring data to the log-server is guaranteed even in case flow control is unexpected (e.g.: exceptions).
 * efficiency: the scope-oriented nature of this pattern allows for good fine-tuning on the granularity